calledit/metric_depth_video_toolbox/README.md

 ## This Repo consists of:
 1. A tool for generating metric 3D depth videos based on the Depth-Anything series of machine learning models.
 By taking the stability in the videos from [Video-Depth-Anything](https://github.com/DepthAnything/Video-Depth-Anything) and combining it with the  metric version of [Depth-Anything-V2](https://github.com/DepthAnything/Depth-Anything-V2) it is possible to generate stable metric depth videos.
-2. A tool for generating metric 3D depth videos based on [UniDepth](https://github.com/lpiccinelli-eth/UniDepth) UniDepth is not made for video so the videos it produces are very jittery.
-However UniDepth has the capability of using FOV as given by the user.
-Which means it's output tend to be more accurate as a whole.
-That said UniDepth has been trained wiht less data so it strugles with certain types of scenes.
+2. A tool for generating metric 3D depth videos based on [UniDepth](https://github.com/lpiccinelli-eth/UniDepth)
 3. Tools for working with and visualising the metric 3D videos.
 4. Tools for doing things like 3D stereo rendering or viewing a video from above or othervise altering the camera perspective.
 5. (WIP) Tools for using the generated metric 3D videos for camera tracking(camera pose estimation) and (full scene 3D recunstruction).